I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 International Conference on Machine Learning, ICML, 2022

-A few-shot generative model should be able to generate data from a novel distribution by only observing a limited set of examples.
+A few-shot generative model should be able to generate data from a novel

-In few-shot learning the model is trained on data from many sets from distributions sharing some underlying properties such
+In few-shot learning the model is trained on data from many sets from

-as sets of characters from different alphabets or objects from different categories.
+as sets of characters from different alphabets or objects from different

-We extend current latent variable models for sets to a fully hierarchical approach with an attention-based point to
+We extend current latent variable models for sets to a fully hierarchical

-set-level aggregation and call our method SCHA-VAE for Set-Context-Hierarchical-Aggregation Variational Autoencoder.
+set-level aggregation and call our method SCHA-VAE for

-We explore likelihood-based model comparison, iterative data sampling, and adaptation-free out-of-distribution generalization.
+We explore likelihood-based model comparison, iterative data sampling, and

 |